Kel-Kan/llm-safety-probe/README.md

 Preliminary inspection of responses suggests that refusal behavior is **sensitive to prompt framing**.
 Certain contextual framings (e.g., fictional, academic, or indirect prompts) appear more likely to elicit partial refusals than direct instructional requests.

-These observations are exploratory and intended to motivate further, larger-scale analysis rather than to establish definitive conclusions.
+These observations are exploratory and intended to motivate further, larger-scale analysis rather than establish definitive conclusions.

 ---